VoitecP/api-image/README.md

 ```
 pip install -r requirements.txt
 ```
-You need to create  Enviroment file .env

-Create .env file setting in base dir api_image  open .env file and paste SECRET_KEY='your_key', set DEBUG=1 save file.
-Env-Template file will help you .

 Test database are already included !
 Just clone and try, even example images for try are included :)